 Do you like to sing?
 Do you sing in the shower?
 With the radio?
-Everyone has a voice, one that gets better the more you work on it!
+Everyone has a voice, one that gets

 This course will teach you how to find your voice and how to use it to deliver a message using music and text.
 We will explore individual & group vocal technique, as well as learn how to read music fluently.
 There will be opportunities to work in ensembles grouped according to skill and also solo opportunities.
 EVEYRONE has a voice!
 Come and sing with us!